x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

   - If the admin disables user choice, Outlook always enforces the admin-defined configuration, regardless of the user's configuration or default app configuration.
 For example, the user has enabled contact synchronization, but the admin sets *Save Contacts*=off and disables user choice, so contact synchronization gets disabled and the user is prevented from enabling it.

   - If after the MDM configuration is applied, if the user changes the setting value to not match the admin desired value (and user choice is allowed), then the user's configuration is retained.
-For example, block external images is off by default, admin set *Block external images*=on, but afterwards, user changes block external images back to off; in this scenario, block external images remains off the next time the policy is applied.
+For example, block external images is off by default, admin set *Block external images*=on, but afterwards, user changes block external images back to off.
+In this scenario, block external images remains off the next time the policy is applied.

 Users are alerted to configuration changes via a notification toast in the app:

 ![notification toast in the app](../../media/outlook_mobile_Intune_1.png)

-This notification toast will automatically dismiss after ten seconds.
+This notification toast will automatically dismiss after 10 seconds.
 There are two scenarios where this notification toast will not appear:

   - If the app has previously shown the notification in the last hour.